Tooth enamel: Fluoride remineralization

-Fluoride ions, as an antimicrobial, may activate bacterial genes associated with fluoride riboswitches.
-The combination of fluoride ions and QAS (quaternary ammonium salts) was found to have a stronger antimicrobial effect on many oral bacteria associated with dental decay, including S. mutans.

 Fluoride in drinking water

 Most dental professionals and organizations agree that the inclusion of fluoride in public water has been one of the most effective methods of decreasing the prevalence of tooth decay.
 Fluoride can be found in many locations naturally, such as the ocean and other water sources.
 The recommended dosage of fluoride in drinking water does not depend on air temperature.

 Some groups have spoken out against fluoridated drinking water, for reasons such as the neurotoxicity of fluoride or the damage fluoride can do as fluorosis.
 Fluorosis is a condition resulting from the overexposure to fluoride, especially between the ages of 6 months and 5 years, and appears as mottled enamel.
 Consequently, the teeth look unsightly, although the incidence of dental decay in those teeth is very small.
 Where fluoride is found naturally in high concentrations, filters are often used to decrease the amount of fluoride in water.
 For this reason, codes have been developed by dental professionals to limit the amount of fluoride a person should take.
 These codes are supported by the American Dental Association and the American Academy of Pediatric Dentistry.

-Furthermore, whereas topical fluoride, found in toothpaste and mouthwashes, does not cause fluorosis, its effects are now considered more important than those of systemic fluoride, such as when drinking fluorinated water.
-However, systemic fluoride works topically as well with fluoride levels in saliva increase also when drinking fluoridated water.
-Lately, dental professionals are looking for other ways to present fluoride (such as in varnish) or other mineralizing products such as Amorphous calcium phosphate to the community in the form of topical procedures, either done by professionals or self-administered.
-Mineralization of the incipient lesion instead of restoration later is a prime goal of most dental professionals.
+Topical fluoride, found in toothpaste and mouthwashes, does not cause fluorosis, and its effects are now considered more important than those of systemic fluoride, such as that absorbed when drinking fluoridated water or taking fluoride supplement pills.
+Systemic fluoride works topically as well since fluoride levels in saliva increase when fluoridated water is consumed.